kschweiger/TDDIntroduction/markdown/the_basics.md

 ### Test parameterization

-Let's parametrize the tests so we can check that the caluclator does not only work by chance with the number we choose.
+Let's parametrize the tests so we can check that the calculator does not only work by chance with the number we choose.
 In `pytest` parametrization is added via a function decorator: `@pytest.mark.parametrize()`.

 The syntax here a bit confusing.
 Inside the decorator, first a the parameter names (string) are set.
 And then a list is passed as the next parameter.
-The list contains tuples for each set of paramters to be tested.
+The list contains tuples for each set of parameters to be tested.
 The elements in the tuple need to correspond to the number of parameter names.
-In case of one paramter we can just pass a list of values.
+In case of one parameter we can just pass a list of values.

 ```
 @pytest.mark.parametrize("v1, v2", [(2, 6), (1, 2), (1.2, 3.2)])
 ```

 This decorator results in three tests (since the list contains 3 tuples).
-Here one could argue, that the result should also be a paramter so we can actually see if the class behaves as we expect since our class methods are basically only wrappers for the usual python behaviors for `+`, `-`, `*` and `/`.
+Here one could argue, that the result should also be a parameter so we can actually see if the class behaves as we expect since our class methods are basically only wrappers for the usual python behaviors for `+`, `-`, `*` and `/`.
 For the sake of keeping this example simple, we will not do that.
 Let's add this to the tests:

 ```
 from calculator import Calculator